My Interview with "Dnevno," Zagreb. 12.12.2012

 The living standard here is better than in Croatia, but it is not good enough.
-I think a great quantity of available jobs here are generally low paying and cannot provide a good life.
+I think a high number of available jobs here are generally low paying and cannot provide a good life.

-You defined your book 'a pure science that defines unavoidable and bright future of mankind. " Aren’t you afraid of criticism that would call you pretentious?
+You defined your book 'a pure science that determines certain and bright future of mankind. " Aren’t you afraid of criticism that would call you pretentious?

-I am the messiah, messiah Aleksandar.
-I assert it because my philosophy will completely eliminate the evil of this world and permanently make it a wonderful place to live.
-This will be achieved by a literal enforcement of equal rights among the people.
+I am the Messiah, messiah Aleksandar.
+I assert it because my philosophy will completely eliminate the evil of this world and permanently make it a beautiful place to live.
+This will be achieved by the literal enforcement of equal rights among the people.
 In approaching the development of a new social system, I took into account the main elements of the existing science, particularly political science and economics.
 Then I transformed them into forms that will allow further advancement of society.
-While doing it I did not repeal any existing function.
+While doing it, I did not repeal any existing function.

 The book proposes a radical change in the socio-economic system.
 Have you had any inconveniences because of it?

-I have not; I am totally ignored by science, politics and the media.
+I have not; I am wholly ignored by science, politics and the media.
 But one day when my philosophy starts moving masses, I might have problems.

 You believe that the concept of 'past work points' could abolish prisons?
 Please explain the functioning of the judiciary and the concept of 'past work points.'